Useful links to other organisations

 Women’s Aid Expect Respect Education Toolkit

-Consists of easy to use ‘Core’ lessons for each year group from reception to year 13 and is based on themes that have been found to be effective in tackling domestic abuse
+Consists of easy to use ‘Core’ lessons for each year group from reception to year 13 and is based on themes that have been found to be effective in tackling domestic abuse.

 Respond

-Challenging vulnerability and sexual abuse in the lives of people with learning disabilities
+Challenging vulnerability and sexual abuse in the lives of people with learning disabilities and autism.

 Disability Rights UK